 You can find more details about WAL here.

-PLocal stores data on the file system using different files, using the following extensions:
+PLocal storage writes the database on file system using different files.
+Below all the extensions:

-Paginated storage is a 2-level disk cache that works together with the write ahead log.
+Basically paginated storage is nothing more than 2-level disk cache which works together with write ahead log.

-Every file is spit into pages, and each file operation is atomic at a page level.
-The 2-level disk cache allows:
+Every file is spitted on pages, and each file operation is atomic at page level.
+2-level disk cache allows:

-2-level cache itself consist of a Read Cache (implementation is based on 2Q cache algorithm) and a *Write cache (implementation is based on WOW cache algorithm).
+2-level cache itself consist of Read Cache (implementation is based on 2Q cache algorithm) and *Write cache (implementation is based on WOW cache algorithm).

 Typical set of operations are needed to work with any file looks like following:

-When we load page the Read Cache looks it in one of its two LRU lists.
-One list is for data that was accessed several times and then not accessed for very long period of time.
-It consumes 25% of memory.
-The second is for data that is accessed frequently for a long period of time.
-It consumes 75% of memory.
+When we load page at first Read Cache looks it in one of LRU lists.
+There are two of them for data which are accessed several times and then not accessed for very long period of item (it consumes 25% of memory) and data which are accessed frequently for long period of time (it consumes 75% of memory).

-If the page is not in either LRU queue, the Read Cache asks the Write Cache to load page from the disk.
+If page is absent in LRU queues, then Read Cache asks to the Write Cache to load data from the disk.

-If we are lucky and the page is queued to flush but is still in the Write Queue of Write Cache it will be retrieved from there.
-Otherwise, the Write Cache will load the page from disk.
+If we are lucky and pages which are queued to flush are still in Write Queue of Write Cache it will be retrieved from there or otherwise Write Cache will load data from file on the disk.

 When data will be read from file by Write Cache, it will be put in LRU queue which contains “short living” pages.
 Eventually, if this pages will be accessed frequently during long time interval, loaded page will be moved to the LRU of “long living” pages.

-When we release a page and the page is marked as dirty, it is put into the Write Cache which adds it to the Write Queue.
-The Write Queue can be considered as ring buffer where all the pages are sorted by their position on the disk.
+When we release page and this page is marked as dirty this page is put into the Write Cache which adds it to the Write Queue.
+Write Queue can be considered as ring buffer where all the pages are sorted by its position on the disk.
 This trick allows to minimize disk head movements during pages flush.
-What is more interesting is that pages are always flushed in the background in the “background flush” thread.
+What is more interesting that pages are always flushed in background in “background flush” thread.
 This approach allows to mitigate I/O bottleneck if we have enough RAM to work in memory only and flush data in background.

 So it was about how disk cache works.
 But how we achieve durability of changes on page level and what is more interesting on the level when we work with complex data structures like Trees or Hash Maps (these data structures are used in indexes).

-The simple (not durable way) is to work with methods of direct memory pointer com.orientechnologies.common.directmemory.ODirectMemoryPointer(setLong/getLong, setInt/getInt and so on).
-If you would like to make all changes in your data structures durable you should not work with direct memory pointer but should create a component that will present part of your data structure by extending com.orientechnologies.orient.core.storage.impl.local.paginated.ODurablePage class.
-This class has similar methods for manipulation of data in off heap pages, but it also tracks all changes made to the page.
-It can return the diff between the old/new states of page using the com.orientechnologies.orient.core.storage.impl.local.paginated.ODurablePage#getPageChanges method.
+So simple (not durable way) is to work with methods of direct memory pointer com.orientechnologies.common.directmemory.ODirectMemoryPointer(setLong/getLong, setInt/getInt and so on).
+If you would like to make all changes in your data structures durable you should not work with direct memory pointer but should create component which will present part of your data structure and extend it from com.orientechnologies.orient.core.storage.impl.local.paginated.ODurablePage class.
+This class has similar methods for manipulation of data in off heap page but also it tracks all changes are done to the page and we can always return diff between old/new states of page using com.orientechnologies.orient.core.storage.impl.local.paginated.ODurablePage#getPageChanges method.
 Also this class allows to apply given diff to the old/new snapshot of given pages to repeat/revert (restoreChanges()/revertChanges()) changes are done for this page.